An axiomatic characterization of the Brownian map: Introduction

 One reason for our interest in this characterization is that it plays a role in a larger program for proving the equivalence of the Brownian map and the Liouville quantum gravity (LQG) sphere with parameter $\gamma = \sqrt{8/3}$.
 Both $\sqrt{8/3}$-LQG and the Brownian map describe random measure-endowed surfaces, but the former comes naturally equipped with a conformal structure, while the latter comes naturally equipped with the structure of a geodesic metric space.
 The program provides a bridge between these objects, effectively endowing each one with the {\em other's} structure, and showing that once this is done, the laws of the objects agree with each other.

-The rest of this program is carried out in \cite{qlebm,quantum_spheres,qle_continuity, qle_determined}, all of which build on \cite{she2010zipper, ms2012imag1, ms2012imag2, ms2012imag3, ms2013imag4, ms2013qle, matingtrees} (see also Curien's work on the discrete side of this question \cite{cur2013glimpse}).
+The rest of this program is carried out in \cite{qlebm,quantum_spheres,qle_continuity, qle_determined}, all of which build on \cite{she2010zipper, ms2012imag1, ms2012imag2, ms2012imag3, ms2013imag4, ms2013qle, matingtrees} --- see also Curien's related work on this question \cite{cur2013glimpse}.
 After using a quantum Loewner evolution (QLE) exploration to impose a metric structure on the LQG sphere, the papers \cite{qlebm, qle_continuity} together prove that the law of this metric has the properties that characterize the law of the Brownian map, and hence is equivalent to the law of the Brownian map.